Fantasy Football Week 6 Tight End Preview: Streaming options to replace Evan Engram

 Heath Cummings gives you everything you need to know for Week 6 at tight end, including how to deal with the absence of Evan Engram.

-Remember when I said tight end wasn't looking so bad?
+Remember a few weeks ago when I said tight end wasn't looking so bad?
 Yeah, you can forget I said that.
 Hunter Henry got hurt, O.J.
-Howard disappeared, Delanie Walker and Greg Olsen remembered how old they are.
+Howard disappeared, and Delanie Walker and Greg Olsen remembered how old they are.
 Even Darren Waller has fallen off pace (and still hasn't reached the end zone).
 All of that was bad enough.
-Then we got news that Evan Engram sprained his MCL and could miss Thursday night's game against the Patriots.
+Then we got news that Evan Engram sprained his MCL and has been ruled out for Thursday night against the Patriots.

-So let's just be clear here, if Engram misses Thursday night you're not replacing him.
-There aren't 12 consistently good tight ends with Engram.
-You just have to decide if you're aiming for upside or floor and you need to have realistic expectations.
+So let's just be clear here: You're not replacing Engram.
+There aren't 12 consistently good tight ends with Engram active.
+You just have to decide if you're aiming for upside or floor, and you need to have realistic expectations.
 If you get eight PPR points out of whoever you choose, you've done well.
 If they score a touchdown, even better.

-This week there are two tight ends available in more than 50% of leagues who I have projected for at least eight Fantasy points; Gerald Everett and Chris Herndon.
-I don't feel confident in either, but confidence is not something you get at tight end anymore.
+This week there is just one tight end available in close to 50% of leagues who I have projected for at least eight Fantasy points: Gerald Everett.
+I don't feel confident in him, but confidence is not something you get at tight end anymore.

 Week 6 TE Preview